GladysAssistant/Gladys/README.md

 My name is [Pierre-Gilles Leymarie](https://twitter.com/pierregillesl), I'm an indie maker, and recently I decided to move part-time on this open-source project Gladys!

-As I'm working completely for free for the community, you can support my work on [Patreon](https://www.patreon.com/gladysproject/overview) or [PayPal](https://www.paypal.me/gladysproject/35), to help me pay my food and rent so I'll not die 🤤😄
+As I'm working completely for free for the community, you can Gladys with the [Gladys Community Package](https://gladysassistant.com/gladys-community-package), to help me pay my food and rent so I'll not die 🤤😄

 Thanks a lot for your support 🙏